 Think wrinkle free clothing is a great idea?
 Think again!
-Anything touted as ‘wrinkle free’ is likely to have been treated with formaldehyde, a deadly carcinogen that caused staff on several airlines to become seriously ill when their uniforms were treated with the stuff.
+Anything touted as ‘wrinkle free’ is likely to have been treated with one of the worst chemical finishes on clothing: formaldehyde.
+This is a deadly carcinogen that caused staff on several airlines to become seriously ill when their uniforms were treated with the stuff.
 It’s not only on wrinkle-free clothing, either: this is also used to prevent mould and mildew during shipping.

 Even just a bit of contact with this chemical can cause contact dermatitis, nausea, coughing, burning eyes, nose and throat.